7 Steps To Automate Your Finances. Here’s How To Get Started

 Monitoring all your accounts should be done regularly.
 Part of the advantage of automating your finances is that you don’t need to review all your information each month.
 Your aim should be to have your system run unencumbered and for you to focus on doing other things you love.

 At first, you might want to schedule monthly reviews.
-However, the goal should be to gradually check-in less.
+However, the goal should be to gradually check in less.
 After you get comfortable with your setup, you can make these monitoring sessions quarterly or annually.
 Let technology do the heavy lifting.

 Smart Summary